 After teaching equal parts and fraction symbols, the next step in teaching fraction concepts is to introduce parts and wholes.
 This concept is a big, big deal, so I slow down and teach for deep understanding.

 Cuisenaire Rods are by far my favorite fraction manipulative.
 By using different-length rods as the part and the whole, students develop their understanding that fractions such as 1/2 or 3/4 are not names for specific rods.
-Instead, they describe the relationship between the rod designated as the part and the rod designated as the whole.
+Instead, they describe the relationship between parts and wholes.

 The task below is truly amazing.
 It really is so powerful for students.
 Look at the last two problems.
 That’s not easy, but students CAN do it.
 I typically have students complete this in their groups (I miss those days).
 I meet with students who are struggling, and we complete this together in a small group.